 The Board has approved the Trust's compliance program and appointed the Trust's CCO, who is responsible for testing the compliance procedures of the Trust and certain of its service providers.
-Senior management of the Adviser and the CCO report at least quarterly to the Board regarding compliance matters relating to the Trust, and the CCO annually assesses (and reports to the Board regarding) the operation of the Trust's compliance program.
+The CCO reports at least quarterly to the Board regarding compliance matters relating to the Trust, and the CCO annually assesses (and reports to the Board regarding) the operation of the Trust's compliance program.
 The Independent Trustees also regularly meet outside the presence of management and have engaged independent legal counsel to assist them in performing their oversight responsibilities.

-QUALIFICATIONS AND EXPERIENCE OF TRUSTEES AND NOMINEES
+QUALIFICATIONS AND EXPERIENCE OF TRUSTEES